Updated 10th May 2019

 If you own a horse riding business or stables, then you are legally obligated to have a public liability insurance policy.
 The high risk of accident and injury in this industry makes it crucial in protecting both riders and visitors.

-WHO AND WHAT DOES PUBLIC LIABILITY INSURANCE COVER?
+WHAT DOES PUBLIC LIABILITY INSURANCE COVER?

 A public liability insurance policy will cover anyone you interact with as part of your business, with the exception of employees.
 It offers protection to those invited to visit your business including customers, clients and even members of the public passing by.